AForkintheCode/notes/README.md

   ## Description
-  This was designed to get a better understanding of back-end development.
-Node.js, express, and other modules were used to route user interactions properly.
+  This was designed to utilize Node.js, express, and other modules on static html pages to properly route user interactions.

   ## Table of Contents